Ways to Extract Exchange Mailbox Data from EDB to PST

 Click OK to complete the process.

-8. A new window will appear on the screen displaying the details of the mailboxes that are extracted to PST.
+8. A new window will appear on the screen displaying the mailbox details extracted to PST.
 Click OK to finish the process.

 Finish the process